awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/results-logs.md

 ## Viewing logs<a name="view-logs-gg"></a>

-IDT generates logs from test execution in `<devicetester-extract-location>/results/<execution-id>/logs`\.
+IDT generates logs from test runs in `<devicetester-extract-location>/results/<execution-id>/logs`\.
 Two sets of logs are generated:

 `test_manager.log`
 Logs generated from the Test Manager component of AWS IoT Device Tester \(for example, logs related to configuration, test sequencing, and report generation\)\.